sryze/vscode-uridecode/README.md

 ![Demo](demo.gif)

-* Select a URL and open command palette -> `Encode as URI` or `Decode as URI` to encode/decode as a full URL.
-This ensures that only the necessary parts are encode, i.e. URL parameters.
+* Select a URI and open command palette -> `Encode as URI` or `Decode as URI` to encode/decode it as a whole URI.
+This ensures that only the necessary parts are encoded, i.e. query parameters.

-* Select a part of a URL and open command palette -> `Encode as URI Component` or `Decode as URI Component` to encode/decode as a URL parameter.
+* Select a part of a URI and open command palette -> `Encode as URI Component` or `Decode as URI Component` to encode/decode as a URI parameter.

-  Usually you only want to use this if you select the value of some parameter after the `=` sign and you want to encode/decode only that piece.
+  Usually you only want to use this if you select the value of some parameter after the `=` sign and you want to encode/decode only that part.

 ## Release Notes

 ### 0.3.1

-Fixed another type on README
+Fixed another typo in README

 ### 0.3